Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: -pole contributions to

 \subsection{Assessment of systematic theory uncertainties}

 In the following, we will evaluate here the error on $a_\mu^{P\text{-}\rm{poles}}$ associated to our R$\chi$T description of the $P$-TFF.
 Specifically, we will consider the one stemming from the use of different data sets (whether including/excluding BaBar $\pi^0$ single virtual data in the global fit), the one coming from cutting the infinite tower of $V$ and $P$ states to two multiplets, the one arising from neglecting subleading corrections in the large-$N_C$ expansion and, finally, the one coming from excluding the Lattice QCD data for the doubly virtual TFF in our fits.
-We have verified that other corrections (from e.g. neglecting higher-order terms in $m_P^2$, modifying the $\eta$-$\eta^\prime$ mixing parameters according to the NNLO $U(3)$ $\chi$PT fit to lattice data of ref.~\cite{Guo:2015xva}, etc.) are negligible with respect to these (see also the related discussion in ref.~\cite{Guevara:2018rhj}, our relative errors on them are very similar to those reported therein).\footnote{Also negligible are the uncertainties associated to either using $\pi^0$ Lattice data from ref.~\cite{Gerardin:2019vio} or~\cite{Gerardin:2023naa}, and to including or not additional subleading OPE constraints (see table \ref{tab:DiffswithPrague}).}
+We have verified that other corrections (from e.g. neglecting higher-order terms in $m_P^2$, modifying the $\eta$-$\eta^\prime$ mixing parameters according to the NNLO $U(3)$ $\chi$PT fit to lattice data of ref.~\cite{Guo:2015xva}, etc.) are negligible with respect to these (see also the related discussion in ref.~\cite{Guevara:2018rhj}, our relative errors on them are very similar to those reported therein).\footnote{Also negligible are the uncertainties associated to either using $\pi^0$ Lattice data from ref.~\cite{Gerardin:2019vio} or~\cite{Gerardin:2023naa}, and to including or not additional subleading OPE constraints (see table \ref{tab:DiffswithPrague}).} Although its associated uncertainty is also negligible, we end this section discussing the asymptotic behaviour for asymmetric double virtualities.